Sainithin-bit/230t2-group3/README.md

 ## Part 4: backtest strategy

 In order to simulate predictive prowess of the sentiment factor calculated above, we implement a simple paper portfolio backtest strategy.
 There were quite a few alternatives in order to implement paper portfolios.

+We calculate the sentiment signal based on the previous 20 days for a given day.
+Then we adjust by bias, and take sign of signal where we buy if signal > 0 and sell if signal < 0.
+We hold for one day and calculate daily pnl without transaction cost.
+With these returns we assess performance of the sentiment signal such as mean, vol, sharpe ratio.

 Few of the things we came up with were:

 - Act on the instantaneous sentiment signal calculated everyday,
     - Hold for 1 day